-The Federal Emergency Management Agency has determined that the District is located in a Zone "AE, X500" flood area (an area with a one percent chance of flood discharge contained in a structure), and flood insurance will not be required.
+The Federal Emergency Management Agency has determined that the District is located in a Zone "X" flood area (an area determined to be outside of the 0.2 percent annual chance floodplain), and flood insurance will not be required.

 In recent years, wildfires have caused extensive damage throughout the State.
-In some instances, entire neighborhoods have been destroyed.
-Several of the fires that occurred in recent years damaged or destroyed property in areas that were not previously considered to be at risk from such events.
 The last major wildfire in the vicinity of the City was the Grand Prix Fire in October 2003.
-There have been smaller fires, such as the 147-acre Sierra Fire that burned in November 2018 and the 277-acre Karen Fire in July 2020.
-The property within the District is located in an area which the Department of Forestry and Fire Protection of the State of California has designated as a very high fire hazard severity zone.
+There have been smaller fires, such as the

+147-acre Sierra Fire that burned in November 2018, the 277-acre Karen Fire in July 2020 and the Sierra Fire that burned in June 2024.
+Per the City's General Plan and Zoning Map, the District is within a fire overlay zone, which, per the State of California's Fire Hazard Map, is within a Local Responsibility Area with the recommendation for the site to be partially in a high and partially in a very high fire severity zone.

+While fire breaks and fire roads have been incorporated into the development, recently insurance companies have been leaving California high fire zones.
+It is the Appraiser's understanding fire insurance is currently available on the subject homes.
+Due to the current insurance atmosphere in California, it is an extraordinary assumption that fire insurance will continue to be available.

 Some commentators believe that climate change will lead to even more frequent and more damaging wildfires in the future.
 Property damage due to wildfire could result in a significant decrease in the market value of property in the District and in the ability or willingness of property owners to pay the Special Tax.